fhendric/Gibbosus/DMRT/README.md

 #### 3.1.
 Preparation of BED files

-Three BED files were generated for downstream analyses were generated:
+Three BED files were generated from the `dmrt_isoseq_coding.gff` file for downstream analyses:

 - `dmrt_iso2_coding.bed` (BED file with the exons of isoform2 at both s11 and s39)
 - `dmrt_iso2_coding_s11.bed` (BED file with the exons of isoform2 at s11)